nickhward/ga-her-ddpg/README.md

 git clone <github url>
 ```
 Training without simulation first, allows for the use of multiple CPU cores.
-To begin training using default values from openai:
+To begin training using default values from openai (make sure to comment out lines 89 and 94 in train.py inorder for the python file to work as intended):
 ```
 cd ~/simulation_branch